madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 - I am not a language professional nor a hex hacking expert.
 - Sure I am doing this for fun but I guess someone out there can appreciate and point out some flaws on it.
 - Safe to tell I am not the kind of person that abandons a project in course, but I am not stupid to insist in something that I am sure fated to fail in the end.
 If I see something is really bad I can make some drastic decisions.
+- I did not choose English as default because if you want the default language it is there.
+Instead I'm replacing spanish language.
+Which I guess is just fine for most people.

 All that said.
 I'm glad to do this.
 Something I've been thinking for long time but I finally have spare time to do so.